Meet Our Team

 President and Chief Executive Officer

-Todd graduated from the University of Illinois College of Commerce in 1990, and received his bachelor’s degree in accountancy.
+Bancroft graduated from the University of Illinois College of Commerce in 1990, and received his bachelor’s degree in accountancy.
 In 1993, he graduated from the University of Florida College of Law with a juris doctorate.
 He is a licensed real estate managing broker in the state of Illinois and a licensed real estate broker in the state of Michigan.
 He is also a member of the bar in both Illinois and Florida and the senior editorial board for the Florida Law Review.

 Chief Financial Officer and Senior Vice President